-The highest value when it comes to noise cancelling earbuds is the Autio-Technica ATH-ANC23
+The highest value when it comes to noise cancelling earbuds is the Autio-Technica ATH-ANC33iS

-If you’re not sure if you want to spend massive amounts of money on in-ears, then the Audio-Technica ATH-ANC23 ‘buds might be more up your alley.
-These have 13mm drivers and have a frequency response of 20Hz – 20kHz which covers pretty much anything us humans are physically able to hear.
+If you’re not sure if you want to spend massive amounts of money on in-ears, then the Audio-Technica ATH-ANC33iS ‘buds might be more up your alley.
+These have 13mm dynamic drivers and have a frequency response of 20Hz-20kHz which covers pretty much anything us humans are physically able to hear.

 You’ll find the microphone and everything needed for the ANC to be effectively packed into the small control module that resides on the audio cable.
 It also maxes out at 105dB and can actively reduce noise up to 20dB.
-The ATH-ANC23 doesn’t have a built-in rechargeable battery, instead opting for standard AAA batteries, which provide 60 hours of constant playback.
+The ATH-ANC23 doesn’t have a built-in rechargeable battery, instead opting for a standard AAA battery, which provide 60 hours of constant playback.

 What you should know about the best noise cancelling earbuds